SAP-samples/btp-s4hana-kyma-business-process-extension/documentation/deploy/deploy/README.md

 9. Find all values for **RELEASE_NAME** and replace all with your Helm Chart's release name.
 This can be any name of your choice.

+10. Replace the value for **namespace** with the Kyma namespace in which you are going to dpeloy your application.

 10. Replace the value for **base64_encodeduser** with encoded Git username.

 11. Replace the value for **base_64_encoded_GIT_secret** with encoded Git password.